nulogy/screengem/README.md

 ## Core Domain Model

 An Actor asks questions and performs tasks.
-An Actor is able to remember and recall things.
+An Actor is able to remember and recall key-value pairs.

 A Question responds to answer.